OttieOtter

 Lake Mineral Wells

 After about 30 minutes of fishing, I switched my bait from a top-water rig to a watermelon-colored plastic worm and, on the second cast, got hung up in some weeds on the far shore.
-While jerking on my fishing pole to free my line, it snapped in half.
+I broke my fishing rod while trying to unsnag my line.
 That wasn't too smart..., I thought.
 Exercising a little more patience wouldn't have been a bad idea.
 Top-water fishing was over, but fortunately, I brought my fly rod along, so I switched to fly fishing for the rest of the afternoon.

 For dinner that evening, we made a big pot of turkey chili that we planned to have for two meals.
 Chili is one of our favorite meals to cook on RV trips.
 Turkey chili is lean and healthy and requires little effort to cook - just brown the seasoned ground turkey meat and onions in a large pot, then add the seasoning and other ingredients we prepared before we left home.